EvoDriveVLA: Evolving Driving VLA Models via Collaborative Perception-Planning Distillation: Methodology

-From a modeling perspective, we treat the waypoint sequence $W_t$ as actions and regard multi-view images, instruction prompts, and ego-vehicle states as multi-modal observations $\mathcal{O}_t = (\mathcal{I}_t, P_t, S_t)$.
+We treat waypoints $W_t$ as actions and observations as $\mathcal{O}_t = (\mathcal{I}_t, P_t, S_t)$.
 Our goal is to model the conditional distribution of future actions given these observations.
-Specifically, we aim to learn a parameterized policy $p_\theta$ that captures the joint dependencies among the vision, language, and action modalities.
+Specifically, we aim to learn a policy $p_\theta$ that captures the joint dependencies among the vision, language, and action modalities.
 During training, we optimize the negative log-likelihood of the predicted distribution with respect to the ground-truth waypoint sequence $W_t^\ast = \{ w^\ast_{t+\tau} \}_{\tau=1}^{T}$, which is defined as the training loss: